-Fitness trackers are ubiquitous these days; Jawbone, Fitbit, Apple Watch, Misfit, Garmin...even McDonalds has tried to jump on the trend (unsuccessfully).
-They’re especially popular in January, when many of us resolve to revamp our habits for the healthier, kick addictive behaviors, or get help with addiction recovery.
-Whether your wearable device is a freshly opened holiday gift, or a time-tested favorite, milk the most out of it by using it to help you stick to the jackpot of New Year’s resolutions: kicking addictions and bad habits.
-Here are 5 ways fitness trackers help you kick your vices:
+Fitness trackers are ubiquitous these days; Jawbone, Fitbit, Apple Watch, Misfit, Garmin … even McDonalds has tried to jump on the trend (unsuccessfully).
+They’re especially popular when the seasons change, many of us want revamp our habits for the healthier, kick addictive behaviors, or get help with addiction recovery.
+Whether your wearable device is a freshly opened self-care gift, or a time-tested favorite, milk the most out of it by using it to help you stick to kicking addictions and bad habits.
+Here are 5 ways fitness trackers help you kick your vices…

 1. They serve as powerful visual cues

 Our beautiful brains form memories of the circumstances surrounding our engagement in addictions and bad habits.
 The stimuli from these memories, like sights, sounds, and tastes, become associated with the addictive behavior and can trigger cravings in the future.
 For example, if you’re trying to quit drinking nightly cocktails on your couch in your pajamas, finding an alternative cozy pre-bed routine will help you avoid cravings to drink.
 On the flip side, we can create new associations with stimuli that support our addiction recovery goals.
 Enter fitness tracker!
 Seeing and feeling it can remind you of your commitment to your health and wellness.
 Maximize this effect by resolving never to engage in your addictive behavior while wearing it, or marking it with a sticker or another visual reminder of your addiction-related goals.